GeorgeWebDevCy/pspa-membership-system/readme.txt

 The plugin requires Advanced Custom Fields Pro, WooCommerce, and Advanced Access Manager.

 == Changelog ==

+= 0.0.134 =
+* Display graduate cards and finder results using the uploaded profile photo instead of the Gravatar image while keeping a crisp 96px avatar.
+* Bump version to 0.0.134.

 = 0.0.133 =
 * Position the Graduate Finder loading spinner directly under the filters so it stays visible even when long result lists scroll off-screen.